Knowledge Hub

 What is the Sanctions and Anti-Money Laundering Act 2018?

 The Sanctions and Anti-Money Laundering Act 2018 (2018 Act) is a piece of UK primary legislation made by Parliament.
 The 2018 Act is a so-called ‘enabling’ Act.
-It gives the Treasury and other Secretaries of State the power to introduce regulations (or secondary legislation) to impose different types of sanctions in different circumstances and against different people and organisations.
+It gives the Treasury and other Secretaries of State the power to introduce regulations (or secondary legislation) to impose different types of sanctions in various circumstances and against different people and organisations.

 What is the territorial scope of regulations made under the 2018 Act?